Tim Tadlock

-Tim Tadlock (born December 21, 1968) is a collegiate baseball coach and former player.
+Tim Tadlock (born December 21, 1968) is an American collegiate baseball coach and former player.
 He served as head coach of the Grayson Vikings representing Grayson County College (GCC) (1997–2005) and the Texas Tech Red Raiders representing Texas Tech University (2013–present).
 Tadlock guided the Grayson Vikings to back-to-back National Junior College Athletic Association (NJCAA) Division I World Series titles in 1999 and 2000.
 In 2014, Tadlock led his alma mater to their first College World Series appearance and received the Skip Bertman Award, presented to the college baseball coach of the year by the College Baseball Foundation.

 Early years

 Tadlock was a two-time all-district baseball player while attending Denton High School in Denton, Texas.
 He was also a member of the 5A State runner-up Bronco golf team his senior year in 1987.
 After graduating from Denton, Tadlock played infield for two seasons at Hill College before transferring to Texas Tech University, where he was the starting shortstop for two seasons.
 Tadlock graduated from Texas Tech in May 1992, earning a bachelor's degree in physical education.
 In August 1994, Tadlock earned a master's degree in education from the University of Texas at Tyler.